 Make a monetary donation to Shoes4Kids

-Donations can be made online via PayPal or via GoFundMe
+Donations can be made to Brad Thuringer (Shoes4Kids founder) online via PayPal or via GoFundMe

 Make checks payable to: Brad Thuringer, PTA